makersacademy/airport_challenge/README.md

-To solve the challenge I started having a look to all the files contained in the folder.
+###### To solve the challenge...
+*I started having a look to all the files contained in the folder.
-Then I focused on the README.md file and read the instructions.
+*Then I focused on the README.md file and read the instructions.

-I Started with the first User story and created a table for it.
+*I Started with the first User story and created a table for it.

 Object | Message